charleskoffler/clprolf/README.md

 Instead of "class", we use the following keywords:

-"simu_alfoc"(stands for Simulation of Algorithmic Language FOr Computer) => we have a class that does not simulate a real object.
+"simu_comp_worker"(stands for SIMUlation of a COMPuter WORKER) => we have a class that does not simulate a real object.
 It gives work to the computer, technical.
 We see then this work as an algorithm in algorithmic language, which is executed by a computer ("Computer").
 The computer will manage its resources (memory, processor, etc.) and peripherals, according to this algorithm.
 By algorithmic language, we mean the pseudo-language used in algorithmic courses.
 We will simulate this algorithm on the computer, thanks to the compiler.
 The computer does not really know how to execute this algorithm, it will execute equivalent assembly code.

-"simu_rewo" (means simulation of a real-world object) => we have a class which is considered as a simulation of a real object, for example an animal, with methods eat(), run(), etc.
+"simu_real_world_obj" (means simulation of a real-world object) => we have a class which is considered as a simulation of a real object, for example an animal, with methods eat(), run(), etc.
-	Simulation realization on computer should be in a "simu_alfoc", but if the realization is quite simple, it is allowed to write it directly in a "simu_rewo". simu_rewo are also used in simu_alfoc, when it's needed, for example for buttons of a GUI, simulation of physical component, or mathematical notion.
+	Simulation realization on computer should be in a "simu_comp_worker", but if the realization is quite simple, it is allowed to write it directly in a "simu_real_world_obj". simu_real_world_obj are also used in simu_comp_worker, when it's needed, for example for buttons of a GUI, simulation of physical component, or mathematical notion.

-"rewo" => like "simu_rewo", but when we don't have methods.
+"real_world_obj" => like "simu_real_world_obj", but when we don't have methods.
 Example: a Customer class (with only attributes).
 It is typically used for entities.

-"information" => like "simu_alfoc", but when we don't have methods.
-It is typically used by a simu_alfoc, as a data structure, and shouldn't be used in simu_rewo, except for an eventual technical realization part.
+"information" => like "simu_comp_worker", but when we don't have methods.
+It is typically used by a simu_comp_worker, as a data structure, and shouldn't be used in simu_real_world_obj, except for an eventual technical realization part.

 As simol wants to be as powerful and compatible with java, access modifiers, and other stuff in a java class declaration are allowed in the same way of a simol class declaration, obviously.
 As simol wants to be as powerful and compatible with java, access modifiers, and other stuff in a java interface declaration are allowed in the same way of a simol interface declaration, obviously.

-The modifier "underst"("understanding") can be added to the methods of simu_rewo( or even simu_alfoc) classes.
-It marks the methods that have a role of "understanding" by the computer (recognition of objects in an image, for example). "underst" can also be used on simu_alfoc.
+The modifier "underst"("understanding") can be added to the methods of simu_real_world_obj( or even simu_comp_worker) classes.
+It marks the methods that have a role of "understanding" by the computer (recognition of objects in an image, for example). "underst" can also be used on simu_comp_worker.
 	"underst" indicates code that is non intuitive, for example complex sorts implementations.
 Even the famous and widely used algorithms can be marked as "underst".
 	It is placed before the result type of a method declaration.
 It can not be used for the methods of an compatibility interface.